sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

     ![](images/correct2.png "news-sentinel")

 1. You will see that the virtual machine is not connected to the Log Analytics Connection.
-Now, click on **VM Name** to connect with Log Analytics Connection
+Now, click on **JumpVM-<inject key="Deployment ID" />** to connect with Log Analytics Connection

     ![](images/correct3.png "news-sentinel")